Integrated Decision Gradients: Compute Your Attributions Where the Model Makes Its Decision: Adaptive Sampling Algorithm

 \section{Adaptive Sampling Algorithm}

 In this section, we first analyze the errors within the Riemann sum approximation of the IDG path integral for uniform subdivisions.
 Next, we propose an adaptive sampling technique to minimize the approximation errors using non-uniform subdivisions.
-In the supplementary results, we show that the adaptive sampling only results in major improvements for IDG.
-The impact of the adaptive sampling on regular IG is minor.
+In the supplementary materials, we show that the adaptive sampling only creates improvements with IDG and its impact on regular IG is minor.